liguiling/lgllist/readme.txt

 #coding:utf8
-Git is a version control system
+Git is a distributed version control system
 Git is free software